cite-architecture/citeobj/README.md

 ## Using, building, testing

 `citeobj` is compiled for both the JVM and ScalaJS using scala versions 2.11 and 2.12.
-Due to a dependency on `scala-xml`, it cannot be used with Scala 2.10.
+Due to a dependency on `scala-xml`, the JVM builds cannot be used with Scala 2.10.
+ScalaJS builds can be compiled for 2.10 as well as 2.11 and 2.12.

 ## Notes on design and work in progress

-###Some requirements
+- A CITE property is a pairing of a property-level Cite2Urn with some value.

-- instantiating an object should validate values for each property against their type
+- A CITE data collection is a vector of CITE properties.
+Applying URN twiddling to a CITE data collection creates a new (possibly empty) CITE data collection.
-- retrieve value by string name of property
+- A Catalog documents the structure of properties.

-- retrieval by a concrete object URN returns an object structure
+## Desiderata

-- retrieval bt property level URN returns a value of the property's type
+Different kinds of validation:

-### Questions
+- enforce 1<->1 relation of *properties* in a data collection and *property definitions* in a catalog

-When adding to a collection, perhaps expand an instance into a collection of property-level URN statements?
-This would reduce property value retrieval to reference by property-level URN.
+- enforce presence of all defined properties for all object instances of an collection

-So maybe a collection is not a vector of **objects**, but a vector of **property values**?
-Kind of like leaf-node passages of text.
-And erhaps like URN collapsing on texts, we can collapse to object-level?
+- validate valid values for each property

-Can we think of these concrete property values as *name* in URN mapping to *type-value* pair?
+Need some kind of collection-level metadata, in addition to metdata residing in property definitions:

-### Data about the collection
+- label

-Need to be able to 'catalog' the collection: list names/types of members.
-(Perhaps recognize/document annotated methods???? ~~ extensions???)
+- ordered or not